yugander-krishan/System-design_Expert/Distributed.md

 - In master-slave to decrease the probability of master crashing the master node can have more expensive hardware like a RAID
 -  if high availability is a concern, a peer-to-peer network might be the best solution.
 If you can manage your big data using batch jobs that run in off hours, then the simpler master-slave model might be best.
+Referenced from [here](https://sungsoo.github.io/2014/06/07/choosing-distribution-models-mater-slave-versus-peer-to-peer.html)